 As consumers, we trust that the products we use every day will not jeopardize our safety.
 However, some products are released to market with dangerous defects, often resulting in serious bodily injury.
 While there are numerous types of product defects, they generally fall into one of three categories: (1) manufacturing defects, (2) design defects, and (3) misleading or inadequate marketing.
 If you have been injured by a defective product, Bertram & Graf, L.L.C. is here to help.
-Our Kansas City product liability lawyers can help you understand if you have a claim, what type of case you have, and how to overcome the legal obstacles which may lie ahead.
+Our Missouri product liability lawyers can help you understand if you have a claim, what type of case you have, and how to overcome the legal obstacles which may lie ahead.
 Below, we look at these three types of claims in more detail.

 A manufacturing defect is a type of defect that occurs during the manufacturing process.
 For example, a car seat’s frame is built with cracks in the metal, causing it to fail during a collision, anyone injured as a direct result may have the basis to file a product liability claim.
 However, not all injuries will constitute a claim.
 If a manufacturing defect in any way caused an injury to somebody, then that injured person may have a valid product liability claim and valid personal injury claim based on a manufacturing defect.
 Typically, the product must have been used as intended during the time of the accident.